Fargo North High School

 Fargo North High School, more commonly known in the district as Fargo North or North High, is a public high school located in Fargo, North Dakota, United States.
-It currently serves over 900 students in grades 9–12 and is a part of the Fargo Public Schools system.
+It currently serves over 1,100 students in grades 9–12 and is a part of the Fargo Public Schools system.
 The official school colors are navy blue and gold, and its mascot is the Spartans.

-History

-North High is the oldest existing high school in Fargo after its predecessor, Fargo Central High School, was destroyed in a fire in 1966.
-Over the following decades, the building was expanded several times.
-The most recent expansion was completed in 2006 when a new wing was added to the southeast part of the building to accommodate freshmen after Fargo Public Schools relocated them from the nearby Ben Franklin Jr. High School (now Ben Franklin Middle School).

 Athletics

-Fargo North is a part of the North Dakota High School Activities Association and has won championships in a number of sports:

-Hockey-2012
+Fall Athletics

+The fall athletic season at Fargo North consists of Cheer Team, Cross Country - Boys, Cross Country - Girls, Dance Team, Football, Golf - Girls, Soccer - Boys, Swim/Dive - Girls, Tennis - Boys, and Volleyball.

+Winter Athletics

+The winter athletic season at Fargo North consists of Basketball - Boys, Basketball - Girls, Cheer Team, Dance Team, Gymnastics, Hockey - Boys, Hockey - Girls, Swim/Dive - Boys, Wrestling - Boys, and Wrestling - Girls.

+Spring Athletics

+The spring athletic season at Fargo North consists of Baseball, Golf - Boys, Soccer - Girls, Softball, Tennis - Girls, Track & Field - Boys, and Track & Field - Girls.

+Fine Arts

 Music

-The music department of Fargo North consists of three concert bands, one jazz band, two concert choirs, one jazz choir, two concert orchestras, and one symphony orchestra.
+The music department of Fargo North consists of three concert bands, two jazz bands, two concert choirs, one jazz choir, two concert orchestras, and one symphony orchestra.